ethz-asl/lcd/python/README.md

 ## Notebooks
 Notebooks provide better comprehension of the codes as well as some visualizations.
 One can check them in `examples`.

+## Possible improvements
+1. The virtual image for line is taken with the same camera as the SceneNetRGBD dataset's one.
+The camera's distance to the line is set to 3 meters, which introduce some occlusions for certain lines.
+As an alternative, one might consider using strange cameras, eg. omnidirectional camera.
+Thus we can put the "camera" near the line and project the pointcloud(or points near the line) to get virtual image for that line.

+2. For an intersection line, there is just one instance label associated to it.
+It's probably better to associate it with two virtual images and two labels using the left&right sides planes of the line.
+This can be done in the `line_detection` library similarly to the function `LineDetector::assignColorToLines`.